Southeast Oregon RAC

 - Five members represent conservation interests such as environmental organizations, historic & cultural interests, conservation, and dispersed recreation.

 - Five members represent community interests such as elected officials, Indian Tribes, State resource agencies, academicians involved in natural sciences, and the public-at-large.

-The Southeast-Oregon RAC meets quarterly at various communities within the RAC's boundary.
+The Southeast-Oregon RAC meets quarterly at various communities within the RAC's boundary, generally for two days.
 The RAC schedules field tours for specific projects or issues on their agenda.
 All RAC meetings are open to the public, and each meeting includes time for the public to present or comment on issues for RAC consideration.
 Among the issues regularly discussed are land management plans, including those related to the National Environmental Policy Act (NEPA), recreation fees, and land restoration associated with wildfires.

 Meeting minutes retained by the Designated Federal Official (DFO) after each meeting are posted on this website after their approval.
 The DFO role rotates between the Burns, Lakeview, and Vale District Managers every two years.